jjay1288/NetworkAttackProject/README.md

 ​	The target IP addresses were obtained by a simple Nmap scan.

 ​	The attack box has the latest release of Kali Linux, and has had Nessus, armitage, and a few other extra utilities installed.
-If possible, I plan to restrict the use of the msfconsole or armitage, and try to identify vulnerabilities and develop my own attacks.
-The exception will be when venturing to set up persistent backdoors into the system.